 The primary symptoms include a gradual loss of mobility in the shoulder joint accompanied by pain and stiffness.
-The condition typically evolves through three stages: the freezing stage, where movement starts to become limited and painful; the frozen stage, where the pain might slightly decrease but the stiffness worsens; and the thawing stage, where the range of motion begins to improve.
+The condition typically evolves through three stages:

 Maintaining shoulder mobility through regular, gentle exercises is key to preventing frozen shoulder, especially after injury or surgery.
 Proper management of pre-existing conditions like diabetes or thyroid disorders is also crucial.